The twisted forms of a semisimple group over an $\mathbb{F}_q$-curve: Non quasi-split fundamental group

-and so given an almost simple $\Oiy$-group $\un{G}$ of type $\text{E}_6$, it has three non-isomorphic outer forms.
-As $\Pic(\Oiy)/3=1$ and $\Br(\Oiy)=1$ (only one point has been removed), its form of type ${^1}\text{E}_6$ has no non-isomorphic inner form, while its outer forms may have more; $R_2$ is an extension of scalars thus $\Br(R_2)$ remains trivial, but $R$, being geometric and \'etale, cannot be imaginary over $\Oiy$, which means it is obtained by removing two points from a projective curve and therefore:
+only $(1,0)$ has a trivial $y$-coordinate thus being of order $2$ (according to the group law there), to which corresponds the fractional ideal $P = ( x-1,y )$ of order $2$ in $\Pic(\Oiy)$.
+As $\Pic(\Oiy)/3=1$ and $\Br(\Oiy)=1$, a form of type ${^1}\text{E}_6$ has no non-isomorphic \emph{inner} form, while a form of type ${^2}\text{E}_6$ may have more; for example $R=\Oiy \oplus P$ being geometric and \'etale cannot be imaginary over $\Oiy$, which means it is obtained by removing two points from a projective curve, thus